remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 |	Dropout					               | keep_prob = 0.75 for training, 1.0 for validation/test, to prevent overfitting. |
 | Layer 5: Fully Connected		   | Input = 84.
 Output = 43.       									|
 |	Dropout					               | keep_prob = 0.75 for training, 1.0 for validation/test, to prevent overfitting. |

+- Modifications I made to improve accuracy :
+  - I added regularization between Fully Connected layers, to prevent overfitting, and only activated during trainings, not for validation or testing phases.
+    - I tested starting from keep_drop = 0.5, first after Layer 5 Fully Connected, then also after Layer 4 and Layer 3 as I saw consistent improvements in accuracy validation results.
+    - I then increase the keep_drop rate from 0.5 to 0.75 as I also saw consistent improvements doing so on accuracy validation performance.
+    - Those steps were enough to go from an accuracy validaton of 0.87 to 0.94/0.95.
+    - I increased number of Epochs from 10 to 20 to keep accuracy validation around 0.94/0.95.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.